-Phase 3 (to be completed by fall 2023): The Adaptation Strategy
+Phase 3 (to be completed by fall 2023): The Adaptation Plan

-In this final phase of the project, the NCC will develop a 10-year climate adaptation strategy.
-The strategy will include actions to manage the greatest climate risks, and identify risks shared by the NCC, City of Ottawa and Ville de Gatineau.
+In this final phase of the project, the NCC will develop a 10-year climate adaptation plan.
+The plan will include actions to manage the greatest climate risks, and identify risks shared by the NCC, City of Ottawa and Ville de Gatineau.

 - Climate Vulnerability & Risk Assessment Report (19.945 MB)